-House Roots - Valley Coffee Kids
+House Roots: Hanging with the Valley Coffee Kids

 House Roots Coffee is committed to serving the Valley affordable, handcrafted coffee.
 After three and a half years of doing pop-ups, owners Thomas Kong and Jimmy Lee have found a home for their business in an unsuspecting place: the Valley.
 They want to bring specialty coffee to their home city without burning a hole through wallets.
 Designed with the customer in mind, the welcoming ambiance and hospitality fosters a relationship between the baristas and the buyers.
 Even the layout of the small space is designed for people to engage with one another.
 House Roots is committed to giving back to their local community and beyond, whether it’s through offering the “Good Morning Neighbor” coffee for just $2 or filing as a non-profit with the intention of donating to various social causes.